bonzibonzabi/stillwater/README.md

   - We never hear from  you in the chat.
 (Boring)

 Did not attack in 12/26/2022 war: (Many of these already kicked)
-- Alec Kerr
-- Jesus
-- Mortem
-- noah-128
-- Dinesh Jain
-- Anson007
+- Tyler A
-- KillerKingb
+- NACHO
-- Bloodhound
+- Iron Man
-- diamondhead
+- Eddie.03
-- John
+- ILoveYou.143
-- advita
+- Tazey